futpix/caravans-in-australia/content/review/991-Roadstar-Caravans-GT-Cross-Country-20-foot-6-foot.md

   ogtitle: "Should I buy GT Cross Country 20'6 by Roadstar Caravans?"
   ogdescription: "The Roadstar Caravans GT Cross Country 20'6 is classed as Off Road, and sleeps 4 people.
 It is Australian made and comes in at 21 ft.
 It generally has Combined shower & toilet."
 categories: ["Roadstar Caravans"]
-tags: ["Sleeps 4", "21 ft", "Off Road", "Combined shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4", "21 ft", "Off Road", "Combined shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "8.38"
 bodyLength: "6.47"
 totalHeight: "2.95"